 Some people make distinctions between flying and jumping knee but most people (including Thai commentators) generally refer to knee-in-air attacks as Khao Loi.

-The move is executed by leaping into the air and targeting the knee at the head for maximum effect.
+The leaping move targets the head for maximum effect.
 It is not so much as typical Muay Khao move and generally not a frequent maneuver in Muay Thai.

 Khao Loi have often been used as finishers.
-They are seen in MMA, kickboxing and Muay Thai.
+You will sometimes see them in MMA, kickboxing and Muay Thai.

 The momentum and force of the jumping knee to the head can achieve devastating results.
 It is a stunning and aggressive move guaranteed to get fans excited.